 1. Remove Excess Milk

-The first thing to do is clean up as much of the milk as possible.
-Grab an absorbent paper towel, soft cloth or sponge, and soak up the excess milk.
+Grab an absorbent paper towel, soft cloth or sponge, and soak up as much excess milk as possible.

 Once there’s no milk left to soak up, you can tackle the stain.
 Apply cold water to the spill or a cloth, and dab away at it.
-Don’t rub or scrub it; this is likely to drive it deeper into your carpet.
+Don’t rub or scrub it; it will likely drive it deeper into your carpet.

 Alternative Method